evan-tan/sumo-rl/README.md

+# Changes from main repository
+This fork contains the modified code used as the base for experimenting with different neural network architectures and reward shaping.

+Most notably, we ...
+- experimented using Shared VS Separate Actor-Critic Networks using MLPs
+- crafted new reward functions (waiting time simple moving average reward, flow reward, and finally urgency reward), ultimately leading to a 47% decrease in waiting time and 10% increase in average speed

+Check out the project post & paper [here](https://evan-tan.github.io/projects/deep_rl_intelligent_traffic_management/index/)

+---

 <img src="outputs/logo.png" align="right" width="30%"/>

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)